 Suspect (Defining your target)

 The first stage of the SPANCO sales model involves gathering lists of suspected leads.
 However, there is no confirmation whether they are interested in buying the product offered.
-So this requires research and investigating into the account or customer to determine whether they have authority, ability to buy, and carry out a needs assessment of the customer.
+So this requires research and investigation into the account or customer to determine whether they have the authority and ability to buy and conduct a needs assessment of the customer.

 Prospect (Lead identification)

 Next, prospects are identified from the suspect list.
-These prospects are the potential customers who express their interest during the previous Suspecting stage and require further communication.
-At this stage, salespeople need to determine the chances of converting that lead into a long-term relationship with the customer or move on to the next prospective client.
+These prospects are potential customers who expressed interest during the previous Suspecting stage and require further communication.
+At this stage, salespeople must determine the chances of converting that lead into a long-term relationship with the customer or moving on to the next prospective client.

 Approach

 The approach stage is all about meeting the prospective clients identified during the previous Prospecting stage.
-The meeting can take place in-person, virtually or over the phone and is focused on identifying the client’s requirements, analyzing them, performing lead qualification and based on that, tries to present a solution from their offerings.
+The meeting can take place in person, virtually or over the phone.
+It is focused on identifying the client’s requirements, analyzing them, performing lead qualification and, based on that, trying to present a solution from their offerings.

 Negotiate

 The negotiation stage of the SPANCO sales cycle is one of the most vital -considering that it can either make or break a sales deal.
-By this stage, salespeople should know their competitor’s product in detail to negotiate areas such as product and services features, pricing, implementation, etc.
+By this stage, salespeople should know their competitor’s product in detail to negotiate product and service features, pricing, implementation, etc.

 Close (Finalising deal)

-At this stage, the salesperson needs to agree to the terms and conditions.
+At this stage, the salesperson must agree to the terms and conditions.
 After signing the agreement with the party, the deal is closed.

 Order